Odomontois/zfj-importer/README.rst

 - Identify the Discriminator (this allows the import process to distinguish between multiple test cases in a single Excel file - possible discriminators are "By empty row", "By ID change", or "By Testcase name change")
 - Pick the import file from the system where you are running the importer
-- Create a mapping of the columns in the Excel file use column IDs (A,B,C,...) to the appropriate fields in Zephyr for JIRA
+- Create a mapping of the columns in the Excel file ( use Excel column IDs A,B,C,... ) to the appropriate fields in Zephyr for JIRA
 - Click on the "Start Import" button.

 Once the import is completed, the "Start Import" button will be re-enabled.
 At this point, you can check your imported tests in the appropriate Zephyr for JIRA project.